 The Partnership for Age-friendly Communities blog, Graceful Aging, features writing by seniors sharing their varied experiences of aging.
 Published writers, potential writers and curious individuals are invited to spend an afternoon bouncing around ideas, generating topics and getting acquainted on Wednesday, September 4, at the Parklane Towers north tower community room.
 RSVP to me at email@example.com or 970-221-9830.
 Check out the blog at www.pafclarimer.org/newsandviews, and come join us.

 A preview of the homes on the tour is offered every year In advance of the Historic Homes tour sponsored by the Poudre Landmarks Foundation.
-This year’s preview is on Tuesday, September 10, at 7 p.m., with the tour scheduled on Saturday, September 14.
+This year’s preview is on Tuesday, September 10, at 7 p.m., at the Edwards House Event Center, 107 North Meldrum Street, with the tour scheduled on Saturday, September 14.
 The preview features a slide show and architectural details presented by Robin Stitzel and background historic information about the eras in which the houses were built, presented by Barbara Fleming.
-Tickets are $10 for each individual seat, with a limit of 50 seats available.
+Tickets are $10 for each individual seat, with a limit of 40 seats available.
+Buy online at www.poudrelandmarksfoundation.org.

 Fort Collins, Colorado, has a rich and vivid history, from its beginning as an Army outpost to its arrival as a major Northern Colorado hub.
 This class will reveal highlights of that history through stories and images, covering the colorful characters and dramatic events that created our town.
 Register online at www.FrontRange.edu/LarimerCE or call 970-204-8686.